eddiezane/lunchy/README.md

 Don't you hate launchctl?
 You have to give it exact names/files.
 The syntax is annoying different from Linux's init system and overly verbose.
 It's just not a very developer-friendly tool.

-Lunch aims to be that friendly tool by wrapping launchctl and providing a few simple operations that you perform all the time:
+Lunchy aims to be that friendly tool by wrapping launchctl and providing a few simple operations that you perform all the time:

  - ls [pattern]
  - start [pattern]